LastLeaf/fw.mpa/doc/api.md

 * `fw.debug` (Read-Only) Whether server is in debug mode.
 * `fw.timeout` (Read-Only) The server timeout.
 It's set in fw.mpa configuration.
 * `fw.version` App or website's version (set in fw.mpa configuration), loaded when framework inits.
 It's almost read-only, but if you want the client side code to ignore the server code changes, you can modify it to the server's latest version.
 * `fw.onserverchanged` A function to call when server code updates (server's latest version given as first argument).
-In default, it just reload the whole page.
+In default, it just reload the whole page in web mode, and do nothing in app mode.
 * `fw.onsessionlost` A function to call when session information on the server is lost.
 In default, it just reload the whole page.
 * `fw.loadingLogo.disabled` Whether loading logo is disabled.
 It's false by default if loading logo is set in configuration.
 * `fw.loadingLogo.opacity(num)` Set the opacity of the loading logo.